chanwoo321/CourseProject/README.md

 # Running the software

-This software uses Python3 and uses numpy.
-To run the baseline mixture model, ensure that numpy and python are properly installed and run the following code in the terminal:
+This software uses Python3 and uses numpy and pandas.
+To run the baseline mixture model, ensure that numpy, pandas, and python are properly installed (pip install numpy/pip install pandas) and run the following code in the terminal:

 ```
 python main.py